exercism/common-lisp/exercises/shared/.docs/help.md

 instructions to get started or take a look at the guides available in the [track's side bar](https://exercism.io/my/tracks/common-lisp).

+## Where to look for help

+Any of the resources listed in the list of [Useful Common Lisp Resources](https://exercism.lol/docs/tracks/common-lisp/resources) are good places to look for information.

+If you are stuck and have a specific question you can also check out the [Lisp discord server]() and ask your question in the `beginners-questions` channel (please make it clear that you are asking a question about the language Common Lisp).

 ## Formatting

 While Common Lisp doesn't care about indentation and layout of code,